Ssshhhh...Koi Hai: Season 2 (2006–2009)

 In December 2007, the show returned with a biweekly telecast, i.e. Friday and Saturday, each story being split into two episodes.
 In January 2009, the format of the series was changed.
 Each story was made to run for eight weeks.
 One of them was Intezar.
-The main cast included Gautam Rode, Divyanka Tripathi and Amrapali Gupta.
 The story was about two lovers Mohan and Radhika.
 Mohan was the son of a Thakur in Kishangarh who had gone abroad for studies.
 He comes back and meets Ambika (a witch).
 When he reaches his home, he meets Radhika (his lover).
 Ambika was hired by Dashrath Singh, a rival of Mohan's father.
 He wanted all of his property.
 Ambika plays such a game that Mohan and Radhika start disbelieving each other.
 Ambika kills the fathers of Mohan and Radhika, and the blame is pinned on Mohan and Radhika respectively.
 Mohan believes that Radhika killed his father and Radhika believes that Mohan killed her father.
 Ambika tricks Mohan and snatches all of his property, giving it to Dashrath Singh.
 Ambika wanted Mohan for her purpose but she start loving him.
 Mohan's mother asks Mohan to marry Ambika.
 At this time, Radhika gets to know the truth of Ambika and reveals the truth to Mohan.
 Ambika tricks Radhika and kills her.
 Before killing her, she makes her believe that Mohan killed her.
 After hearing about Radhika's death, Mohan jumps from a cliff.

 A second janam (rebirth) is shown in which Mohan is born as Madhav and Radhika is born Meera, while Ambika just changes her name from Ambika to Kalika.
 Madhav is an engineer who has come to Kishangarh for making a dam.
 He gets flashes of his previous birth.
 He then meets Kalika and Kalika narrates her the story of Mohan, Radhika and Ambika in which she makes Madhav believe that Radhika was the witch but Madhav having flashes and knowing a little bit of truth doesn't believe her.
 Meera is the daughter of Durgadevi, the owner of the haveli (Dashrath Singh's daughter-in-law).
 She often gets possessed by the spirit of Radhika and forgets herself.
 Both of them don't know that they are reborn as Mohan and Radhika.
 One day both of them get to know the truth but the truth Meera learned it is a lie.
 She thinks that Mohan killed her.
 She then meets Madhav and tried to kill him but something stops her.
-Madhav tells her the real and they both unite.
+Madhav tells her the real truth and they both unite.
 Madhav (Mohan) and Meera (Radhika) kill Ambika and they both get married at the end of the drama.